 Did You Know?

 The earliest documented telecast of this film occurred Monday 18 February 1946 on New York City's pioneer television station WNBT (Channel 1).
+In Detroit it first aired Wednesday 12 January 1949 on WXYZ (Channel 7).
 See more